 Söder says he wants unity in his party.
 Does he mean people should shut up, listen to him and approve everything he says?
 Not officially.
 But his claim to power, backed by the two powerful posts he is holding, and combined with his approach so far, suggest this is how things might work.

-The CSU wants to get back into the 40 to 50 percent range at elections.
+The CSU intends to get back into the 40 to 50 percent range at elections.
 If any party in Germany or in any German province might actually achieve that goal again, it is the CSU.
 While big cities in Bavaria, such as Munich, are being governed by the Social Democrats, the province as a whole has been ruled by the CSU since 1957, without interruption.
 At times they needed a junior partner for a coalition.

 These are the times Markus Söder wants to revive by going ‘Back to the Future’, in a way.
 Women, young leaders, environmentalism and the convincing speeches and actions of one man, the natural himself, are supposed to make it happen.